 Students enter the MA Sustainable Energy from across Canada and abroad, and from a variety of educational backgrounds including the social sciences, humanities, natural sciences and engineering.
 The first two terms of full-time study focus on the interdisciplinary aspects of sustainable energy.
 The final terms allow students to specialize in particular aspects of sustainability—with the option of conducting independent research.
 Electives cover everything from environmental policy and climate change politics, to urban sustainability and natural resource management.
 A student-run peer-reviewed journal in sustainable energy policy, innovation, science and the environment gives student research a greater profile by publishing the best papers.

 Faculty from the School of Public Policy and Administration, as well as the Department of Mechanical and Aerospace Engineering, join seasoned professionals to deliver the program.
 A speaker series, field trips and guest lecturers provide the immediate insights of practitioners who are active in advancing energy sustainability.
 Many students build direct career experience into the degree by completing one or two terms of paid co-op work with a federal, provincial or municipal government department, or in the private or nonprofit sectors.

-The program comprises five single-semester required courses and five elective courses, or a major research project or thesis option with a reduced number of elective courses.
-The program can be completed in five terms of full-time study, including two terms of full-time co-op work.
-The program can be completed over a shorter period without the co-op terms or over a longer period through part-time study.
+The program comprises seven single-semester required courses and three elective courses, (5.0 course credits) or a major research project or thesis option with a reduced number of elective courses.
+The program can be completed by spring of the second year of the master’s program, including two terms of full-time co-op work.
+For more info on course structure please visit the Sustainable Energy website…

 For an estimate of tuition fees, please use the fee estimate calculator.